 Long vines, with 14-16 fruits per vine, easy setting and high yield.

 Solid color fruits, 28mm in diameter and 40mm long, intense bright red when ripe, good consistency and very uniform throughout the growing cycle.

 Noted for its high sugar content and low acidity, resulting in outstanding flavor.

 HR: ToMV, V, Fol: 0,1

 Midi San Marzano type tomato.
-Fruits are 30mm in diameter, 60mm long.
-Noted for its excellent red color when ripe.
+Fruit is 30 mm in diameter and 60 mm in length.
+Outstanding for its excellent red color when ripe.
+Suitable for cluster harvests.

 Ribbed tomato, M-G caliber with high anthocyanin content, ripens with a red background.